Covid-19 implications for victims of domestic abuse

 Victims of domestic abuse who may have to be confined with an abuser for a possible minimum of 3 weeks may be at an increased risk of physical, emotional, psychological, sexual, and/or coercive or controlling behaviour.

-Being confined is stressful and an emotionally challenging time for all of us, but even more so for those who are presently victims of domestic.
+Being confined is stressful and an emotionally challenging time for all of us, but even more so for those who are presently victims of domestic abuse.
 There are also concerns that abusive behaviour may increase as people’s patience wears out, people’s tempers rise more easily and people’s anger issues may become difficult to manage.
-Some people may resort to unhealthy coping mechanisms such alcohol or drug abuse which may, in turn, lead them to being abusive towards their partner or family.
+Some people may resort to unhealthy coping mechanisms such as alcohol or drug abuse which may, in turn, lead them to being abusive towards their partner or family.

 It is already known that isolation may be used as a tool of coercive and controlling behaviour by perpetrators as they attempt to shut down victims routes to safety and support.

 For useful information about safety planning, read The Women’s Aid Handbook.